SiREM Webinar Series continues on Anaerobic Bioremediation of Benzene.

 Hydrocarbons are toxic and widespread pollutants owing to releases or spills of petroleum chemicals into the environment.
 Decades of research have shown that various hydrocarbons including benzene (C6H6), a confirmed carcinogen, can be broken down by both aerobic and anaerobic microorganisms with specialized metabolic capabilities.
 Benzene-degrading microorganisms are widespread in nature and can proliferate after a spill event.
 But as many environmental practitioners will attest, active benzene degradation rarely occurs at sites devoid of oxygen.
 Are anaerobic benzene degraders simply proliferating too slowly to support bioremediation efforts?
 Are they unable to grow at all?
 Or are there other factors at play?
 This webinar will overview highlights from the past 30+ years of anaerobic benzene degradation research and discuss recent efforts to apply this knowledge at benzene-contaminated field sites across North America.

-Register Here: Breaking Benzene Webinar Registration
+Watch Here: Breaking Benzene Webinar Recording

 For consultation regarding benzene and anerobic bioremediation, contact Sandra at email@example.com